FastyBird/fb-mqtt-connector/docs/Home.md

 FastyBird MQTT connector - initialization
 =========================================

  !
-[NOTE] This action will create|update|delete connector configuration.
+[NOTE] This action will create|update|delete connector configuration

  Would you like to continue? (yes/no) [no]:
  > y